Research Machines Advert - May 1979

 An RM 380Z in use by Nicky Bonanos and Dan Waters at the Royal School of Mines in London.
 From Practical Computing, August 1980

-By the end of the 1970s, computers were already being seen as a de-facto solution to educational problems, even though this ignored the fact that improving education is far more a social/political issue than it is a technical one.
+Almost as soon as appliance computers had appeared towards the end of the 1970s, they were being seen as a de-facto solution to educational problems, even though improving education is far more a social/political issue than it is a technical one.

 Technical problems are easy, given enough resources, but the question was often asked "How can we go to the moon when we can't design a better curriculum or provide a better healthcare system?"[4].